 On February 14, 2006, Novastar Resources entered into an Agreement and Plan of Merger (the "Merger Agreement") with Thorium Power and TP Acquisition Corp., a direct wholly-owned subsidiary of Novastar Resources formed in connection with the transactions contemplated by the Merger Agreement.
 Concurrently therewith, Novastar Resources (1) adopted its 2006 Stock Plan, (2) entered into an employment agreement with Seth Grae, President and Chief Executive Officer of Thorium Power, (3) granted certain nonqualified stock options to Mr. Grae and (4) entered into a subscription agreement with Thorium Power for the purchase of 150,000 shares of common stock of Thorium Power for \$4.00 per share.
-In addition, Novastar Resources has amended and restated its consulting agreement with Alan Gelband.
-Prior to and in connection with the execution of the Merger Agreement, Novastar Resources over 175,000 shares of common stock of Thorium Power.
+In addition, Novastar Resources amended and restated its consulting agreement with Alan Gelband.